gsmecher/vivado-hooks/README.md

 ----

-Until you've tried this, you probably won't understand how confining your current build process is, or how much it intrinsically conflicts or sidesteps your revison-control processes.
+Until you've tried this, you probably won't understand how confining your current build process is, or how much it intrinsically conflicts with (or sidesteps) your revison-control processes.

 * Vivado's "remote build" infrastructure [1] relies on a fast shared filesystem, and is clearly intended for corporate LAN environments - this is